Essential Commuter Bike Light Guide11 May 2018

 When I think of bike lights – as I often do – I have one overriding emotion: panic.
 The thought is inextricably linked with memories of frantic searches whilst leaving the house, invariably late for one thing or another.
 These panicked forays were usually in search of batteries, double-A to be precise.
 The solution: USB charging.

 Aside from the power source, you may also want to consider battery life, weight, brightness and, of course, cost.
 Most commuter lights have similar battery lives: around 3 hours constant, and 30 to 50 hours on the strobe setting.
 Weight, also, is relatively unchanging: around 30 to 50 grams each.
 The final two considerations then – brightness and cost – are the most crucial.

-Knog also produce a good range of reasonably-priced lights, including the Knog Blinder front and rear lights at 80 and 44 lumens respectively.
+Knog also produces a good range of reasonably-priced lights, including the Knog Blinder front and rear lights at 80 and 44 lumens respectively.
 The Blinder is much dearer, however, retailing at £35 each, so buying second-hand may be a good option for those counting the pennies.
-To explore more options, there are various useful tools available, in particular the handy Trendz bike light comparison site.
+To explore more options, there are various useful tools available, in particular, the handy Trendz bike light comparison site.